bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Electricity consumption

 -- TODO Test compatibility for 'boosting' friendly turrets with something complicated like the water gun mod.

+-- TODO So, we decided to make the attacklight destructible and assign it to the player force, --      so that way its alert_when_attacking will register for the player, and biter attacks will be triggered.
+--      Since the attacklight has no hit box though, this usually means the surrounding baselight structure --      (which only has 1/4th the hp) takes all the hits first and dies before the attacklight does.
+--      But we still should link the HP of the attacklight to the base light & otherwise be prepared for if the attacklight dies first.

 -- TODO Add emojis / icons to the mod name (Look at how the water gun mod makes them show up in game on the infopanel)